Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic cycles on the Kummer Surface

-The requirement that it passes through a point reduces the dimension by at most $1$.
-The requirement that it is tangent to a given line also reduces the dimension by at most $1$.
-Hence, since the space of rational curves is $2n+1$ dimensional the space of rational curves satisfying the condition is at least $0$ dimensional.
-Since we know for some $\lambda_1,\lambda_2$ it is non-empty, it is always non-empty. \end{proof}
+Let $\M_{(n,1)}$ be the space of rational curves of bi-degree $(n,1)$ in $\CPP$.
+We know this is $(2n+1)$ dimensional.
+The condition that $Q_{n,1}$ passes through a point reduces the dimension by $1$ and the condition that $Q_{n,1}$ is tangent to a line also reduces the dimension by $1$.
+These $(2n+1)$ conditions are transversal and cut out $I$, hence $I$ is an l.c.i and